MarshallTuinier/Tipout/README.md

 Tip-tracking and statistics software built with React, Apollo, and GraphQL.

 # Starting the Project
-Git clone
+-Git clone
-NPM Install
+-NPM Install
-NPM Start
+-NPM Start